-PARENT AND STUDENT CONNECTION
+PARENT CONNECTION

 Parents are an integral part of a child's success at school.
 Scappoose Adventist School promotes parent involvement and desires clear and frequent communication between home and school.
-We encourage parents to communicate directly with teachers by utilizing published teacher contact information, Google Classroom, Class Dogo and Smore apps and TeacherEase.
-To protect teacher/student relationships, we ask that students contact their teachers only through approved applications and not through texting on personal devices.
-The school policy requires teachers to also avoid contacting students privately on any social media sites.
-The school uses the following methods to communicate:
+The school uses the following methods to attain that goal: